KxSystems/docs/docs/basics/application.md

 !!! info "Atoms need not apply"

-    The only values that cannot be applied are atoms that are not file or process handles, or the name of a variable or lambda.
+    The only values that cannot be applied are atoms that are not file or process handles, nor the name of a variable or lambda.

     In what follows, _value_ means _applicable value_.